UCB-BioE-Anderson-Lab/PyDNA_CF_Simulator/cf_JSDoc_specification.md

  *
  * @typedef {Object} GoldenGate
  * @property {'GoldenGate'} operation - The type of operation.
- * @property {Array.<string>} inputs - An array of DNA part identifiers being assembled in the GoldenGate reaction.
+ * @property {Array.<string>} dnas - An array of DNA part identifiers being assembled in the GoldenGate reaction.
  * @property {'AarI'|'BbsI'|'BsaI'|'BsmBI'|'SapI'|'BseRI'} enzyme - The Type IIS-like enzyme used with ligase in the assembly reaction.
  * @property {string} output - The name of the output product of the operation (DNA identifier).
  *
  * @typedef {Object} Gibson
  * @property {'Gibson'} operation - The type of operation.
- * @property {Array.<string>} inputs - An array of DNA part identifiers being assembled using the Gibson reaction.
+ * @property {Array.<string>} dnas - An array of DNA part identifiers being assembled using the Gibson reaction.
  * @property {string} output - The name of the output product of the operation (DNA identifier).
  *
  * @typedef {Object} Transform